simgrid/simgrid/docs/source/intro_concepts.rst

 each computation kernel only once, save on disk the time it takes and some other metadata.
 This code block can then be skipped in simulation and replaced by a synthetic block using the cached information.
-The virtual platform will take this block into account without requesting the real hosting machine to benchmark it.
+The simulated platform will take this block into account without requesting the real hosting machine to benchmark it.

 SimGrid Limits